Reflecting on Jonah the prophet:

-I never run but I can outrun Jonah any day of the week!
+I never run, but I can outrun him any day of the week!

-In light of these revelations, about my sub-par physical fitness level, out-running Jonah seems like a boastful statement that is as truthful as any April Fool’s day joke.
+Considering these revelations, about my sub-par physical fitness level, out-running Jonah seems like a boastful statement that is as truthful as any April Fool’s Day joke.

 But, it is true.